soundanalogous/Breakout/firmware/AdvancedFirmata/README.md

 Restrictions
 ---

-Due ot the large file size, AdvancedFirmata will only run on newer Arduino boards that have > 16KB of flash memory.
+Due to the large file size, AdvancedFirmata will only run on newer Arduino boards that have > 16KB of flash memory.
 This is most Arduino and arduino-compatible boards released over the past few years.